marenster/marenster.github.io/about.md

 ---

 # Writer * Editor * Teacher
-Maren Bradley Anderson is a writer, teacher, blogger, and alpaca rancher who lives in the Willamette Valley of Oregon.

-She teaches literature and writing at Western Oregon University and blogs about alpacas and writing.
-Her alpacas win ribbons, and she thinks they are darned cute.
+Maren Bradley Anderson is a writer, teacher, and alpaca rancher in Oregon.
+She has been the Editor-in-Chief of _The Timberline Review_ since 2019 and has written plays for the Apple Box Children’s Theater.
+Her writing has appeared in _The Christian Science Monitor, Alpacas Magazine_, and _The Timberline Review_.
+She teaches at Western Oregon University.
+Her new novel [_Sparks_](/books/sparks) (July 2019), sex farce [_Closing the Store_](/books/closing_the_store), and alpaca ranch romance [_Fuzzy Logic_](/books/fuzzy) are available online and through your local bookstore.

 You can reach Maren using the form below: